pandey-ash/ImageFlicker/README.md

 # image-flicker
-It is a game in which, player has to find duplicate image in the required amount of time.
+It's a game in which the player must locate a duplicate image in the allotted time and moves.